1. What costs are covered with my Susan T. Buffett Scholarship (Buffett)?

 Yes.
 You need to complete and submit the Study Abroad/Exchange Program Request form available on the Request Forms page.
 You are eligible to receive scholarship funds for Study Abroad or Exchange programs provided:

-You must successfully complete two terms with at least a 2.0 cumulative GPA at your primary institution in order to study abroad or participate in an exchange program.
+You must successfully complete two terms with at least a 2.0 cumulative GPA at your primary college in order to study abroad or participate in an exchange program.
 If you are making a request and have only completed one term, you will be required to submit additional information and your request will be reviewed on a case-by-case basis.
 If you started your Study Abroad/Exchange term before the previous term's grades were reported, and you earned a cumulative GPA less than 2.0, the Foundation is not responsible for funding the Study Abroad/Exchange term.
 Any Learning Community requirements missed because of the Study Abroad/Exchange experience must be completed upon return.

 11. May I use my scholarship for CNA class(es)?